andrewlee8247/covid-19/README.md

 ## How it Works

 The application utilizes Python as the primary language for system functionality.
 On the front-end, Python Flask and Bootstrap support the user interface.
-Continuous integration and continuous delivery are in place utilizing CircleCI.
-The code can be edited within GitHub and automatically updated within Cloud Repositories and directly to the live application via Cloud Run.
+Continuous integration and continuous deployment are in place utilizing CircleCI.
+The code can be edited within GitHub and the CI/CD workflow will automatically update the live application running on Cloud Run directly.

 The application utilizes two methods for determining the probability of an x-ray image being positive for COVID-19 - a GCP AutoML Cloud Vision tool and a custom model built using Python and Keras.